bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 63°
+- 59°
-- Partly Cloudy
+- Mostly Clear
-- 45% humidity
+- 51% humidity
-- 5 mph wind
+- 6 mph wind
-- 60% cloud cover
+- 32% cloud cover
-- 49 AQI 🟩
+- 50 AQI 🟩
-- 0.09 inches of rain expected in the next 48 hours
+- 0.11 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>